shtse8/fluxus/memory-bank/activeContext.md

   arguments.
 - Documentation uses VitePress, deployed via GitHub Actions.
 - ESLint and Prettier are used for code quality and formatting.
+- The `@typescript-eslint/no-explicit-any` rule is set to `warn` due to issues disabling it for specific test cases.